cloud-simple/helm-values-from-file/README.md

      9	{{- end }}
 ```

-* To use the above named templates the following structures is necessary
+* To use it the following structures is necessary

 ```
 {{- $d := dict "Values" .Values "Files" .Files }}
 {{- include "read_values_from_file" $d }}
 {{- $v := merge $d.envValues $d.Values }}
 ```

+* `$d`  dictionary is passed to the named template as current context (to have access to `.Values.env` and `.Files.Glob`) and used to return values  read from custom file corresponding to set environment

 ## How to use